Visit King Johns Castle in Limerick

 The large stone building has no big windows and this shows a major difference from other castles that have large windows.
-There are arrow loops which are small slits in the walls, these arrow loops offered great defence against flying arrows from crossbows in the medieval times.
+There are arrow loops which are small slits in the walls, these arrow loops offered great defence against flying arrows from crossbows in medieval times.

 During the 1300s, the round tower became very popular because of there advantages and offered much greater protection from attacks.
-King Johns Castle has 4 large barrel towers, two of these massive towers face the river Shannon and are located on the river’s edge for maximum protection of attacks coming from ships and boats.
+King Johns Castle has 4 large barrel towers, two of these massive towers face the river Shannon and are located on the river’s edge for maximum protection from attacks coming from ships and boats.

 Check out this article on 2 days in Limerick with some cool stuff to see and do!